About the company

-We work with organisations to design more effective services which help people thrive.
+We design sustainable and fair services with people’s real needs at their heart.
 We do this by engaging with users, building digital products, training our clients, and much more.

-Snook started as a service design company in 2009.
-In the past five years, we have become a multidisciplinary team and scaled to more than double our original size, when we started up in Scotland.
-We are now based in Glasgow and London and our team is approaching 100 people.
-And we’ve worked with brilliant clients — from Cancer Research UK and Tesco to Hackney City Council and the Scottish Government.
+Snook started as a service design company in Scotland in 2009.
+We have now become a multidisciplinary team of almost 100 people, based in Glasgow and London.
+We’ve worked with brilliant clients across the public, private and third sectors.
+Clients have included Cancer Research UK and Tesco to Hackney City Council and the Scottish Government.